SoltidueMarquez/PostEdit/README.md

 # PostEdit

 > PostEdit is both inversion- and training-free, necessitating approximately 1.5 seconds and 18 GB of GPU memory to generate high-quality results.
-PostEdit is accepted as a poster in International Conference on Learning Representations (ICLR) 2025!
+It is accepted as a poster in International Conference on Learning Representations (ICLR) 2025!

 ![teaser](docs/intro_Page1.png)